ethyca/fides/README.md

 ## :bulb: Concepts

 Fides has two fundamental pieces at its core.
-The first is the 4 data privacy types, and the second is the resources that are defined and described in terms of their data privacy type composition.
+The first piece is the 4 data privacy types, and the second piece is the resources that are defined and described in terms of their data privacy type composition.

 The 4 data privacy types are as follows: